-Security and IoT will go hand in hand.With more of business being connected, security will be an increased focus.
-New security protections are continually being developed, and the ability to implement them will be essential.
-In order to be the most effective, employees who are experienced in both the industry itself and in IoT will be in high demand.
-The ability to understand the business process, as well as work with the data that process generates, is leading to changes in how IT and OT work together on projects.1
+With more businesses being connected, security will be an increased focus.
+Implementing new security protections will be essential.
+There will be a high demand for employees who are experienced in both the industry and in IoT.
+The ability to understand the business process and work with new data is leading to changes in how IT and OT work together on projects.1

-Industry processes and operations will be reinvented.
-Product success rate, a better understanding and response to customers, and the development of product-related services are all focus areas for manufacturers, according to a recent survey.1In addition, preventive maintenance will play a huge role in changing the normal operational patterns.
-The ability to determine when to order spare parts, what maintenance is required, and how to prevent or detect shut-downs is all a part of a more intelligent maintenance system.
+According to a recent survey, there are three main focus points for manufacturers.
+Ther main focuses are product success rate, development of product-related services, and gaining a better understanding of customer demand.1 In addition, preventive maintenance will play a huge role in changing the normal operational patterns.
+The ability to determine when to order spare parts, what maintenance will be required, and how to prevent or detect shut-downs is all a part of a more intelligent maintenance system.
 According to Design News, “This is a shift from scheduled maintenance to condition-based maintenance.
-When you replace something, it’s not just because it’s scheduled.
-You know at any given movement what the condition of the equipment is.
-This changes how machines are run and operated.”2
+At any given moment, users can know the current condition of their equipment.
+This will change how machines are run and operated.”2

 The Supply Chain Goes Digital